“A Project is a solution to a Problem, Solving which you get a working Product” – Anonymous

 Easy to listen but hard to answer, isn’t it?

-To be frank I had no clue how to explain the difference on the very moment so begged some time to do more research and get back on this; Now is the time to discuss the points I have learned from various sources and past experience:
+To be frank, I had no clue how to explain the difference at the very moment so begged some time to do more research and get back on this; Now is the time to discuss the points I have learned from various sources and past experience:

 Lets first go by one of the many definitions available here and there: